jasmyhigh/penumbra/docs/protocol/src/addresses_keys/spend_key.md

 ## Default BIP44 Derivation

 Beginning in Testnet 62, from the mnemonic seed phrase, spend `seeds` were derived as described in [BIP44].
-The BIP44 specification describes a organizational hierarchy allowing a user to remember a single seed phrase for multiple cryptocurrencies.
+The BIP44 specification describes an organizational hierarchy allowing a user to remember a single seed phrase for multiple cryptocurrencies.